CNelias/CategoricalTimeSeries.jl/docs/Spectral_properties.md

 >>* **m** ([Int](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/)): Smoothing parameter. corresponds to how many neighboring points
         are to be involved in the smoothing (weighted average).
 Defaults to 3.

-> **Returns**: `mappings` the optimal mappings for the found maxima around 'freq'.
+> **Returns**: `mappings`, the optimal mappings for the found maxima around 'freq'.

 ## Example
-Applying the spectral envelope to study a [segment of DNA](https://github.com/johncwok/SpectralEnvelope.jl/tree/master/test) from the epstein-barr virus and plotting the results:
+Applying the spectral envelope to study a [segment of DNA](https://github.com/johncwok/SpectralEnvelope.jl/tree/master/test) from the Epstein-Barr virus and plotting the results:
 ```
 using DelimitedFiles, Plots